suaye07/Analysis-of-recipes-and-ratings/README.md

 To address my analysis question, "What is the relationship between the cooking time and average rating of recipes?", I will perform hypothesis testing.
 I will formulate appropriate null and alternative hypotheses and conduct statistical tests to determine if there is a significant relationship between cooking time and average rating.
 The results of the hypothesis testing will provide evidence for or against the existence of a relationship between these variables.

+Null Hypothesis:The relationship between the cooking time and average rating of recipes is the greater the rating is the less cooking prep time to fullfill customer satisfaction.
+Alternative Hypothesis: The relationship between the cooking time and average rating of recipes is the greater the rating is the more cooking prep time to prepare the better food.

+Result: Correlation coefficient: -0.003993247071403871
+        P-value: 0.053182722882732604

+Test Statistic: Mean Proportion of the cooking time and mean proportion of the rating Siginificance level: 0.05
+p-value: 0.05318
+Conclusion: Since p-value is >0.05, we fail to reject the null hypothesis.

 ## Conclusion
+Based on the analysis and the obtained results, we fail to reject the null hypothesis.
+The null hypothesis states that the greater the rating is, the less cooking prep time required to fulfill customer satisfaction.
+However, we did not find sufficient evidence to support this claim.

+The alternative hypothesis suggests that the greater the rating is, the more cooking prep time is needed to prepare better food.
+Although this alternative hypothesis was not directly tested, the lack of significant correlation between cooking time and average rating implies that there is no clear relationship supporting this claim.

+In other words, the analysis did not find a strong linear relationship between cooking time and average rating.
+The correlation coefficient was found to be approximately -0.004, which is very close to zero.
+This indicates a weak or negligible linear relationship between the two variables.

+Therefore, based on the analysis, we cannot conclude that there is a significant relationship between cooking time and average rating of recipes.
+Other factors, such as recipe quality, ingredients, or cooking techniques, may have a stronger influence on the average rating of recipes rather than just the cooking time alone.

 By conducting the above steps, I aim to gain insights into the relationship between cooking time and the average rating of recipes.
-The findings from this analysis will help me understand whether cooking time plays a role in determining the quality or satisfaction of recipes.
+The findings from this analysis help me understand whether cooking time plays a role in determining the quality or satisfaction of recipes.